Zilliqa/scilla/README.md

 And you may well need to:

 ```
+make
 touch scilla/_build/default/vcpkg-ocaml/vcpkg-secp256k1/src/c_flags.exp
+make opamdep
 ```

-And retry to persuade `secp256k1` to rebuild.
+A few times to persuade `secp256k1` to build.

 Now build again: